 ESTABLISHMENT OF VIGIL MECHANISM

-Your Company has laid down Whistle Blower Policy covering Vigil Mechanism withprotective clauses for the Whistle Blowers.
+The Company has laid down Whistle Blower Policy covering Vigil Mechanism withprotective Clauses for the Whistle Blowers.
 The Whistle Blower Policy is made available onthe website of the Company.

 DEPOSITS / LOANS & ADVANCES GUARANTEES OR INVESTMENTS